 5. Connection Timed Out

-This is another common error which is mostly caused by the overburdened server of the shared hosting service.
+This is another common error that is mostly caused by the overburdened server of the shared hosting service.
 Some of the common reasons for overburdening include heavier plugins, errors with theme function, PHP memory limit exhausted, etc.

 As for solutions we have already discussed how to deactivate plugins and change themes to know whether they are the sources of this problem.
 For addressing exhausted PHP limit, you need to go to the config.php file and type the code: define(‘WP_MEMORY_LIMIT’, ’64M’);

 Among the solutions mentioned here, some are common to multiple problems.
 These are the most common errors, and there are several others that require a separate explanation.
+We hope that you will resolve problem for your WordPress sites.